Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 How often should I see my health care professional during pregnancy?

-Every four to five weeks until 28 weeks, every two to three weeks from 28 to 36 weeks, and then weekly until you're ready to deliver.
+The typical schedule is every four weeks until 28 weeks, every two weeks from 28 to 36 weeks, and then weekly until you're ready to deliver.
 Of course, if you have any complications you'll see your health care provider more often.
+Conversely, you may have fewer visits if your health history and pregnancy course are uncomplicated.
+You and your provider will determine the frequency of your visits based on your health risks.

 What kinds of regular diagnostic tests can I expect to have during my pregnancy?

 Your initial visit will include blood tests to check for your blood type, Rh factor, anemia, immunity to rubella (German measles), hepatitis B virus and some sexually transmitted diseases (STDs).
 You may also be tested for the HIV virus.
-You will also have a Pap test to check for any possible changes in your cervix that could lead to cancer.
+You may also have a Pap test to check for any possible changes in your cervix that could lead to cancer if it is time for this test.
 During other visits, you'll always be weighed and have your urine and blood pressure tested.

 What diagnostic tests can I expect my health care professional to perform or to order to check for abnormalities in the baby?